Numerical Optimization Strategies for the Variational Hamiltonian Ansatz in Noisy Quantum Environments: Introduction

-In such stochastic regimes, \textit{optimization becomes the central bottleneck} for achieving reliable ground-state energy estimates.
-Finite sampling introduces statistical fluctuations that can obscure true energy gradients, create false minima, and induce erratic convergence behavior.
-These effects are particularly detrimental in high-dimensional parameter spaces typical of variational ans\"atze, where flat or rugged cost surfaces---exacerbated by the so-called \textit{barren plateau} phenomenon---may prevent even well-designed circuits from reaching their expressive potential.
-As a result, the choice and tuning of the classical optimization routine is critical to unlocking the practical utility of the \ac{vha} on \ac{nisq} devices.
+In such stochastic regimes, \textit{optimization becomes the central bottleneck} for achieving reliable ground-state energy estimates \cite{ciaramelletti2025detecting}.
+Finite sampling introduces statistical fluctuations that can obscure true energy gradients, create false minima, and induce erratic convergence behavior \cite{novak2025reliable,bezdek2025classical}.
+These reliability issues are not unique to quantum chemistry; similar stochastic difficulties arise when applying quantum models to sensitive biomedical data \cite{novak2025predicting,novak2025quantum}.
+In all these cases, noise can be particularly detrimental in high-dimensional parameter spaces, where flat or rugged cost surfaces---exacerbated by the so-called \textit{barren plateau} phenomenon---may prevent even well-designed circuits from reaching their expressive potential \cite{mcclean2018barren,Cerezo2021}.
+As a result, understanding the fundamental properties of these learning models \cite{illesova2025importance} and tuning the classical optimization routine is critical to unlock the practical utility of the \ac{vha} on \ac{nisq} devices \cite{Stokes2020}.
 The \ac{vha} approach is compatible with a wide range of variational quantum eigensolver variants, including State-Averaged Orbital-Optimized VQE \cite{beseda2024state, illesova2025transformation}, ADAPT-VQE \cite{tang2021qubit}, and Subspace-Search VQE \cite{nakanishi2019subspace}, allowing for flexible integration across different quantum chemistry and optimization pipelines.

 To explore this interplay between algorithm design and quantum noise, we conduct a \textit{comparative study of eight classical optimization strategies} applied to the \ac{vha} in noisy quantum simulations.
 The set includes both gradient-based and gradient-free methods, encompassing diverse optimization philosophies. \ac{gd} and \ac{bfgs} represent classical gradient-based approaches, with \ac{bfgs} leveraging approximate second-order information for rapid convergence in smooth landscapes~\cite{liu1989,dai2002,morales2002}. \ac{spsa}, a stochastic method specifically designed for noisy, high-dimensional optimization, requires only two function evaluations per iteration and is known for its sampling efficiency~\cite{spall1992,spall2002,maryak1999}.
 Among derivative-free techniques, \ac{cobyla} and \ac{slsqp} approximate the objective locally using trust-region models and are well suited for constrained problems~\cite{powell1994,powell1998,powell2007,kraft1988,boggs1995}. \ac{nelder}, a simplex-based heuristic, explores the landscape through geometric operations~\cite{nelder1965,lagarias1998}, while \ac{cmaes} adapts a multivariate Gaussian over candidate solutions to guide search in complex, non-convex terrains~\cite{hansen2003}.
 Finally, \ac{pso} employs a population of interacting solutions that update their positions based on both individual experience and global information, drawing inspiration from collective behavior in biological systems~\cite{eberhart1995,shi2001,jain2022}.
 This breadth of methods allows us to rigorously evaluate optimizer performance across multiple axes: noise resilience, convergence efficiency, and final energy accuracy.